 Bear in mind that they’ll probably feel overwhelmed by all the information so make sure you give them clear instructions that they can refer back to. ▪️ ▪️ ▪️ Bullet points, bullet points for everyone! ▪️ ▪️ ▪️

 We also suggest adding the newest team member to your Slack workspace a week before they begin.
-This way they can get up to speed on what channels your team uses, read up on current team channels they will be working in and allowing them to ask questions ahead of arriving their first day.
+This way they can get up to speed on what channels your team uses, read up on current team channels they will be working in, and allow them to ask questions ahead of arriving on their first day.
 We believe the sooner your new teammates are up and running on Slack, the sooner they’ll be having an impact in their new workplace.

 2. Give New Employees the Tools They Need to Work from Day One

 When Microsoft ran a survey to find out why some employees were quitting shortly after having started in the company, they found out that it’s the little things that matter most to new hires.
 Things like having a working computer and immediate access to the building, email, and the intranet on day one.
 Turns out, it’s super important to actually be inside the building you work in with functioning equipment to do your job—who knew?!

 Make sure your onboarding process gives new hires the tools they need to work.
 An easy way to start with this is by adding custom fields to your forms in Halp.
 For example, you can make a custom form for “New Employee” that asks the hiring manager what IT needs to set up.
 For example, things like the type of keyboard ⌨️, or laptop 💻 needed, software 🌐 to be installed, and more.
 That way, the IT team can track equipment requests in their help desk, and the hiring manager never needs to leave Slack to ask for it.

 3. Use Technology To Your Advantage